 3) Self exclusion – this is a formal process where the player’s account is closed and any monies returned to them.
 They are prevented from reactivating it for a minimum of 6 months and if they apply to reactivate it after that extra procedures have to be followed and they would not be able to start playing again right away, but would have to wait 24 hours or more.
 Generally if someone self excludes from one site in a group, the self exclusion also applies to other sites in the same group – so if you were to self exclude from Gala Bingo, for instance, you would also be self excluding from Gala Casino.
 This can be far reaching- we have heard reports of players self excluding from a Cassava managed site and later finding themselves banned from every other Cassava managed site – but so it should be; if someone reaches the point where they feel the need to self exclude to regain control then the more sites they are unable to play at, the better.
 During the parliamentary debates over the new UK gambling legislation introduced in Autumn 2014, the idea of a centralised self exclusion register was discussed.
 This would enable problem gamblers to self exclude from every single UK regulated gambling site in one go, with sites obliged to check the register whenever someone tried to open an account to ensure that they had not self excluded and marketing companies banned from sending any gambling related promotions to anyone on the register.
-The latest LCCP document from the Gambling Commission includes a provision for this to be implemented with one month’s notice to operators and it is envisaged that this will happen in 2017.
-Another new rule about self exclusion is that (from November 2015) it must be possible for a player to self exclude from a site using an automated process – so without having to have a conversation with a member of staff in any way, shape or form.
+Almost four years later, this is finally becoming a reality (see below).
+Another rule about self exclusion is that (from November 2015) it must be possible for a player to self exclude from a site using an automated process – so without having to have a conversation with a member of staff in any way, shape or form.

-While the ability to self exclude from all online gambling sites in one fell swoop is still some time in the future, the ability to self exclude from all betting shops in the UK is already on the way.
-A pilot self exclusion scheme was tried in 36 Glasgow city centre betting shops in July 2015 and as of October 2015 it is being extended to cover 300 outlets; the plan is to develop a cross-operator scheme covering all 9000 betting shops in the UK, to be rolled out during 2016.
+While the ability to self exclude from all online gambling sites in one fell swoop was still some time in the future, the ability to self exclude from all betting shops in the UK was already on the way.
+A pilot self exclusion scheme was tried in 36 Glasgow city centre betting shops in July 2015 and in October 2015 it was extended to cover 300 outlets, the goal being a cross-operator scheme covering all 9000 betting shops in the UK..
 In March 2016 the Bingo Association rolled out its national self-exclusion scheme for licensed bingo premises called SmartEXCLUSION.

 In the UK you must be 18 or older to be allowed to gamble (apart from the lottery and scratchcards which are allowed at 16).
 As part of their licence conditions, bingo sites must exercise proper diligence to keep underage players out.
 While bingo sites can and do carry out verification checks to ensure that players that register with them are of age, it is also your responsibility to prevent anyone underage from using your account.
 Here are some precautions you should consider :